Fayra-Project/fayra-icon-theme/README.md

 # Fayra Icon Theme

-Fayra is an icon theme created specifically for the <a href="https://system76.com/cosmic/" target="_blank">COSMIC</a> desktop environment.
+Fayra is an icon theme created specifically for the [COSMIC](https://system76.com/cosmic/) desktop environment.

-It combines application icons from the <a href="https://github.com/PapirusDevelopmentTeam/papirus-icon-theme" target="_blank">Papirus Icon Theme</a> with system icons from Papirus and the COSMIC Icon Theme.
+It combines application icons from the [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) with system icons from Papirus and the COSMIC Icon Theme.
 The theme also includes numerous modified and customized icons created to provide a more consistent visual experience within COSMIC.

 Fayra is designed primarily for COSMIC.
 Other desktop environments are not officially supported.